Javascript is not enabled.

 What is a Medicare formulary?

 A Medicare formulary is a list of brand-name and generic drugs covered by a Medicare Part D prescription plan.
-It’s important to know that no Part D plan covers all drugs and that the Centers for Medicare & Medicaid Services (CMS) doesn’t have a national Medicare formulary.
+No Part D plan covers all drugs, nor does the Centers for Medicare & Medicaid Services (CMS) have its own national Medicare formulary.

-Each Part D plan creates its own formulary, so two separate plans from the same private insurer may have different lists of covered drugs.
-The varying formularies may be part of the reason that two plans from the same company have different premiums.
+Each Part D plan creates its own formulary, so two separate plans from the same private insurer may cover different drugs.
+This could explain why two plans from the same company have different premiums.

-Medicare sets rules for all Part D plan formularies, and federal law requires that all Medicare Part D plans include at least two drugs in each class of medications.
-This means it must cover two similar drugs treating the same medical condition.
+Medicare sets rules for all Part D plan formularies.
+Federal law requires that all Medicare Part D plans include at least two drugs in each class of medications, meaning a plan must cover two similar drugs treating the same medical condition.

 All Part D plan formularies also must contain virtually all drugs in the following six categories: